-Dawson was the son of Nicholas he Dawson, Tr., who was one of the original Forty-Niners in the California gold rush.
+Dawson was the son of Nicholas Dawson, are, who was one of the original Forty-Niners in the California gold rush.
 He established his homestead in Travis county more than 90 years ago on the Manchaca road, where his son was residing at the time of his death.
 The Dawson homestead is said to be probably the oldest house in Texas, standing exactly as it did on the day of its building.

-Dawson married Miss Jennie Davis, daughter of Joe Davis, one of the pioneers of Travis county, and his sister, now deceased, Miss Mol-lie Dawson, was one of the early teachers in the Austin public schools.
+Dawson married Miss Jennie Davis, daughter of Jen Spanie Davis, daughter of Jen Spanie vis, daughter of Joe Davis, one of vis, gaugner or Joe Davis, one of the pioneers of Travis county, and his sister, now deceased, Miss Mol-lie Dawson, was one of the early teachers in the Austin public schools.